The Miracle Mile Shot

-The Miracle Mile Shot is an experimental short subject, non-dialogue documentary film based entirely on a single photograph of the influential Gangsta rap group N.W.A. created on November 11, 1988 in the Miracle Mile area of Los Angeles, California by photographer/artist Ithaka Darin Pappas.
-The photograph itself, also entitled The Miracle Mile Shot was captured during a photo-session that took place at the photographer's home studio apartment at 6516 1/2 Orange Street, Los Angeles.
+The Miracle Mile Shot is an experimental short subject, non-dialogue documentary film based entirely on a single photograph of the influential Gangsta rap group N.W.A. created on November 11, 1988, in the Miracle Mile area of Los Angeles, California, by photographer/artist Ithaka Darin Pappas.
+The photograph itself, also entitled The Miracle Mile Shot, was captured during a photo session that took place at the photographer's home studio apartment at 6516 1/2 Orange Street, Los Angeles.
 The short film, screened for the first time at the LAGFF on June 19, 2019, visually tells the story (with the aid of music and printed text) of the most important uses of the photograph in chronological order.

-History of the Photograph
+History of the photograph

-As depicted in The Miracle Mile Shot, the photograph began its existence being used as the official press image for NWA's 1988 album, Straight Outta Compton (distributed by Priority Records), a record that would eventually go Triple Platinum.
+As depicted in The Miracle Mile Shot, the photograph began its existence being used as the official press image for N.W.A's 1989 album, Straight Outta Compton (distributed by Priority Records), a record that would eventually go Triple Platinum.
 At the time of Straight Outta Compton's release, The Miracle Mile Shot was published numerous times.
-In May 1989, The Miracle Mile Shot appeared simultaneously on covers of the magazines, Rap Master and The Source.
+In May 1989, The Miracle Mile Shot appeared simultaneously on covers of the magazines Rap Master and The Source.

-Rising Presence
+Rising presence

 As time went on and N.W.A.'s global influence and relevance continued to rise, the image was used numerously in historical content.
-In 2008, VH1 featured the picture in their documentary entitled, "The World's Most Dangerous Group" directed by Mark Ford.
-The Miracle Mile Shot was also used in the cd booklet of the special edition remastered Straight Outta Compton re-release in 2002, as well as on the dvd cover of the documentary called "N.W.A. & Eazy-E: Kings Of Compton" directed by Mike Corbera and Andre Relis.
-According to The Miracle Mile Shots written titles and imagery, in 2014, the photograph was used in the casting process of the feature, Straight Outta Compton to match present day actors with the appearance N.W.A. members DJ Yella, Dr. Dre, Eazy-E, Ice Cube and Mc ren in their early 20s.
+In 2008, VH1 featured the picture in their documentary entitled The World's Most Dangerous Group directed by Mark Ford.
+The Miracle Mile Shot was also used in the CD booklet of the special edition remastered Straight Outta Compton re-release in 2002, as well as on the DVD cover of the documentary called N.W.A. & Eazy-E: Kings Of Compton directed by Mike Corbera and Andre Relis.
+According to The Miracle Mile Shots written titles and imagery, in 2014, the photograph was used in the casting process of the feature Straight Outta Compton to match present-day actors with the appearance N.W.A. members DJ Yella, Dr. Dre, Eazy-E, Ice Cube and Mc ren in their early 20s.
 These roles would eventually be filled by O'Shea Jackson Jr., Corey Hawkins, Jason Mitchell, Aldis Hodge and Neil Brown Jr.